+Visiting Spreewald was like walking straight into a fairy tale!
 Imagine a place where people make their home in the heart of the forest.
-Canals outnumber roads, and bridges are more common than crosswalks.
-Cars are obsolete since many of the homes are built on little islands, and wildlife roams free regardless of where your fence is.
+A place where canals outnumber roads and bridges are more common than crosswalks.
+A place where cars are obsolete since many of the homes are built on little islands, and wildlife roams free regardless of where your fence is.

-If you ever find yourself craving a little escape from the busy capital, this place is just a short 1.5 hour drive from Berlin but if feels like you’ve travelled back through time.
+If you ever find yourself craving a little escape from the busy capital, this place is just a short 1.5-hour drive from Berlin but it feels like you’ve travelled back through time.

 Not let me show you just a few of the unique things you can experience in Spreewald:

 An introduction to Sorbian culture

-First up, I visited the Freilandmuseum Lehde for a glimpse at the 19th century Sorbian culture that existed in these woods.
-The place was set up as an open air museum where you could freely walk around, wander into old homes, and experience some of the games and household duties for yourself – a great place for children, but also a fun place for adults who like their museum visits to be interactive.
+First up, we visited the Freilandmuseum Lehde for a glimpse at the 19th-century Sorbian culture that existed in these woods.
+The place was set up like an open-air museum where you could freely walk around, wander into old homes, and experience some of the games and household duties for yourself – a great place for children, but also a fun place for adults who like their museum visits to be interactive.

 To give you a little bit of background, the Sorbs are a Slavic people who live mainly in the states of Brandenburg and Saxony.
 They speak their own languages (Wendish and Lusatian), they have their own traditional dress, and they have their own traditions.
 While their numbers have been shrinking, there is a big effort to try and keep their culture alive, and this outdoor museum is just a small part of it.

 What caught my eye is that in the corner of the room there was a rather large bed; my guide informed me that the reason for this was that the Sorbs used to sleep on family beds.
 That meant the grandparents, parents, and children would all share the same mattress as a way of staying warm.

 Sampling pickles by the barrel

 The swampy terrain of Spreewald makes it an ideal location for growing cucumbers and this is a tradition that farmers have long held on to.

 It turns out that many centuries ago, a law was passed allowing farmers to produce a maximum of 500 barrels of pickles without taxation.
-This was good enough for some, but others wanted to sell more pickles, so since the law makers had forgotten to specify how large the pickle barrels could be, the farmers built huge ones.
+This was good enough for some, but others wanted to sell more pickles, so since the lawmakers had forgotten to specify how large the pickle barrels could be, the farmers built huge ones.
 Just check out the size of the barrel I’m standing next to – that was just for pickles!
-I got to sample different pickles during my visit to the Gurkenmuseum, and as we all know I’m a big fan of any museum that feeds you.
-(I’m thinking back to Berlin’s Currywurst Museum now!)
+I got to sample different pickles during my visit to the Gurkenmuseum, and as we all know I’m a big fan of any museum that feeds you – I’m thinking back to Berlin’s Currywurst Museum now!

-I also learned that a Pickle Festival takes place every summer and that girls from the area submit their best pickle recipes.
+We also learned that a Pickle Festival takes place every summer and that girls from the area submit their best pickle recipes.
 Judges sample the submissions and the girl with the best tasting pickle recipe is crowned Pickle Queen for the year.

-Punting down the Spreewald canals
+Punting down the canals in Spreewald

 These flat-bottomed boats are a fun way for visitors to experience the forest, but they are also very convenient for locals who need to transport goods – not only did we see crates of beer being delivered to restaurants by punt, but we also learned that some of the homes still receive their mail by punt!

 We saw cute little cottages with timbered walls and reed roofs, we went past farms where animals grazed and bales of hay sat forgotten on the fields, and we crossed under wooden bridges that help connect the people who live on this network of islands.

-Our guide used a 4.5 meter long pole to maneuver the canals and he made it look so easy that I was genuinely surprised when I tried it a few days later and discovered that it actually requires a lot of muscle to propel the punt forward.
+Our guide used a 4.5-meter long pole to manoeuvre the canals and he made it look so easy that I was genuinely surprised when I tried it a few days later and discovered that it actually requires a lot of muscle to propel the punt forward.

 When I first heard about Spreewelten, I pictured a giant swimming complex geared towards families with children.
 While that is true to some extent, this place is equally as popular for adults who want to make use of the Sauna Village.

 The Sauna Village is a collection of small cottages that have been transformed into saunas.
-Each cottage has a distinct style; in some you sit next to wooden carvings of pigs and in others you sit on wooden carvings of home furniture.
+Each cottage has a distinct style; in some, you sit next to wooden carvings of pigs and in others, you sit on wooden carvings of home furniture.
 There are saunas that smell like lemon and saunas that smell like peppermint.
 And when it comes to temperature, you have saunas that feel like a day in the tropics and saunas that make you feel like you’re descending into an active volcano as they reach 80 degrees Celsius.

 Now before you go packing your swimsuit, I should mention that this is a naked sauna… Men, women, strangers, acquaintances, they all strip down to their birthday suits.
-Not only that, but after the sauna people like to sunbathe…naked.
+Not only that but after the sauna people like to sunbathe…naked.

 Having previously travelled to Finland, I already knew about naked sauna (though in Finland it’s generally segregated into men and women), but it still came as a bit of a surprise to find people just hanging out in the nude.

-Where to stay
+Where to stay in Spreewald

 Not only was the setting beautiful, but it was so peaceful out there that when I woke up at 4:50 a.m. on my first morning, I actually saw a baby deer munching on grass outside my window!

-The hotel is also nearby some great restaurants including: Quappenschänke (great potato soup with sausage), Gasthaus Hirschwinkel (delicious pike with crispy skin), and Kaupen 6 (Sam ordered a game goulash with cranberries and it was tasty).
+The hotel is also nearby some great restaurants including Quappenschänke (great potato soup with sausage), Gasthaus Hirschwinkel (delicious pike with crispy skin), and Kaupen 6 (Sam ordered a game goulash with cranberries and it was tasty).

 This trip was planned in partnership with the German National Tourism Board as part of their #JoinGermanTradition campaign which seeks to highlight unique customs and traditions across Germany.